The Gloucestershire Warwickshire Railway reaches an agreement with BR to purchase the trackbed.

 The first working party arrives at Toddington.

-15 miles of trackbed between Cheltenham and Broadway are purchased, and the process of re-laying track south from Toddington towards Cheltenham begins.
+15 miles of trackbed between Cheltenham and Broadway are purchased (BR being reluctant to sell the railway the complete trackbed between Stratford-upon-Avon and Cheltenham as they have concerns that the railway might not be able to cope with this length of line), and the process of re-laying track south from Toddington towards Cheltenham begins.

 The first steam train arrives at Winchcombe.

 Hunslet 0-6-0ST "King George" makes the the first steam-hauled visit along the newly relaid line from Gotherington to Cheltenham Racecourse.
 Further work on this section is expected to take another two years before it can be opened to the public ("Steam Railway" Issue 255 March 2001).

 With work on restoring the line northwards to Broadway having begun earlier in year, an engineering train crosses Stanway Viaduct, the first train to do so since the original line was removed in 1979.

 By this point track has been laid to Laverton

 The Stratford and Broadway Railway ceases to operate, mainly due to falling volunteer levels and no real progress in restoring the line between Stratford and Honeybourne in sight.
 A plan to move to the Sharpness and Berkeley line in Gloucestershire fails, and the railway's assets are sold.

 May - June 2010

 A landslip at Gotherington closes the line between there and Cheltenham.
 Services during the June 2010 "GWR 175" gala event are top-and-tailed between Winchcombe and Gotherington.
 Normal services for the next few months are also run "top-and tailed".